 I was pretty excited when I first heard about the exhibition.
 Visiting Do Min-joon and Cheon Song-yi’s house?
 Are you kidding me?
 I am sure many of us here are still not over the Do-Manager and the rude Hallyu movie Star Cheon Song-yi yet.
 And now the drama set is rebuilt and open for public exhibition in Dongdaemun!
 How exciting is that? ^^

-For those who doesn’t know about this drama yet, it is SBS’s hottest drama last winter and it quickly captured the heart of the Koreans and the rest of the world since it was aired.
-Not only the OST received the highest download rate, the drama had made impact in the fashion industry, accessories and make up products.
-It was rated the most favourite program locally and well loved in China as well.
-The Washington Post reported in March 2014 that the Korean drama was brought up to discussion at the China’s National People’s Congress, particularly in a committee of political advisory body Chinese People’s Political Consultative Conference, where it reportedly topped the agenda among delegates from the culture and entertainment industry.
+For those who don’t know about this drama yet, it is SBS’s hottest drama last winter and it quickly captured the heart of the Koreans and the rest of the world since it was aired.
+Not only did the OST receive the highest download rate, but the drama had also made an impact on the fashion industry, accessories and make-up products.
+It was rated the most favourite program locally and well-loved in China as well.
+The Washington Post reported in March 2014 that the Korean drama was brought up to discussion at China’s National People’s Congress, particularly in a committee of the political advisory body Chinese People’s Political Consultative Conference, where it reportedly topped the agenda among delegates from the culture and entertainment industry.

 It was a weekday afternoon when I visited the exhibition.
 After purchasing the tickets and we were brought to the entrance.
 To my surprise, there wasn’t any crowd, which is good in a way, as no one would photo-bomb your precious pictures in the exhibition ^^

 Tickets are going at KRW 15,000 per person.
 However, as I visited it this month, I get KRW 3,000 off the total bill!